GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **When & Where Do We Train**

 2BN A Company drills third (Charlie) weekend at the National Guard armory located in Marietta Ga.
 2BN Company drills second (Bravo) weekend at the National Guard armory located in Rome Ga.
-If you're looking to challenge yourself with a wide range of skills and explore all the essential tasks of a GSDF soldier, 2BN is the place to be!
+If you're looking to challenge yourself with a wide range of skills and explore all the essential tasks of a GSDF Soldier, 2BN is the place to be!

 | ﻿ Natural Disaster Assistance           | Search & Rescue                           | Assist Civil Authorities                 |
 | --------------------------------------- | ----------------------------------------- | ---------------------------------------- |